celj/dd360-challenge/README.md

 ## Web Scraping

 We may easily explore the front-end code of a website only by using the browser's developer tools.
-This way, we can find that all of required data were rendered through a span element as follows:
+We can find that all of required data was rendered through a span element as follows:

 ```html
 <span id="{tag}">{value}</span>